-Musculoskeletal conditions, which typically lead to pain and decreased mobility, can be caused by a number of factors including normal age-related degenerative changes, poor fitness, high job demands, and a sedentary lifestyle.[1]
+Musculoskeletal conditions, which typically lead to pain and decreased mobility, can be caused by a number of factors including normal age-related degenerative changes, poor fitness,

 - Musculoskeletal conditions are the main cause of disability worldwide1